Sept. 30 will mark three years since the state of Massachusetts strengthened its laws for teen drivers.

 Other Driving Safety Tips.
 These are the foundation of all driving safety tips, but always worth a reminder for safety’s sake: Talk to your child about always wearing a seat belt, following the speed limits and never using drugs or alcohol while operating.

 The most important things are to talk to your children about driving and to set a good example yourself when they are in the car with you.
-Visit this web page if you are interested in additional suggestions.
+Visit this web page for additional suggestions.